-The volume of distribution at steady state of total gadolinium in healthy subjects is 179 ± 26 and 211 ± 35 mL/kg in female and male subjects respectively, roughly equivalent to that of extracellular water.
+The volume of distribution at steady state of total gadolinium in healthy subjects is 179 ± 26 and 211 ± 35 mL/kg in female and male subjects respectively. roughly equivalent to that of extracellular water.
 Gadoterate does not undergo protein binding in vitro.
-The extent of blood cell partitioning
+The extent of blood cell partitioning of gadoterate is no known

-Following GBCA administration, gadolinium is present for months or years in brain, bone, skin and other organs [see Warnings and Precautions (5.3)].
+Following GBCA administration, gadolinium is present for months or years in brain, bone, skin and other organs [see Warnings and Precautions (5.3)]

-Metabolism

-Gadoterate is not known to be metabolized.
+Metabolism Gadoterate is not known to be metabolized.